Fin Tutuola: Work

 A former narcotics detective, Fin joins the SVU squad in the season 2 premiere "Wrong Is Right", as a replacement for Monique Jeffries (Michelle Hurd).
 He is then paired with Det.
 John Munch (Richard Belzer).

 While in the Narcotics Division, Fin worked undercover regularly.
 He would often spend weeks or even months at a time in various alternate identities.
 He left Narcotics and transferred to SVU when his partner took a bullet that was meant for him.

 Fin initially has a rocky relationship with his colleagues in SVU, especially with Munch and Olivia Benson (Mariska Hargitay).
 Unlike them, he views justice in a "black and white" manner and believes that all criminals should be punished, regardless of the circumstances under which they commit the crime.
 He also tries to separate his private and professional life as much as possible and keeps a tight rein on his emotions, refusing to talk about his problems or to admit that the grisly nature of his work often affects him.
 For example, it takes him nearly a year before he opens up to Munch about his former partner getting shot.

 During an investigation of prisoner sexual abuse, both Fin and Benson go undercover to Sealview Correctional Facility, and he saves her from being raped by a guard.

 In the Season 9 finale "Cold", Detective Elliot Stabler (Christopher Meloni) suspects that Fin tipped off his temporary partner Chester Lake (Adam Beach), who is suspected of murder, before he and Benson could take Lake into custody.
 Stabler checks Fin's phone records, infuriating him.
 Near the end of the episode, Stabler apologizes for not trusting him, but Fin dismisses his apology, telling him, "You'll still be the same rat-bastard tomorrow."
 Afterwards, he requests a transfer from the squad.
-However, three months later, Fin’s transfer request had become bogged down in red tape, keeping him with SVU.
-As Captain Donald Cragen (Dann Florek) explains it, the person in charge of transfer paperwork was previously a colleague of Fin's in the narcotics unit who holds a grudge because his ex-wife started calling Fin after their divorce.
+However, three months later, Fin later learns from Captain Donald Cragen (Dann Florek) that the transfer had become bogged down in red tape, keeping him with SVU: Fin later discovers that the person in charge of transfer paperwork was previously a colleague of his in the narcotics unit who holds a grudge because his ex-wife started calling Fin after their divorce.
 Hearing this, Fin resigns himself to the likelihood that his transfer will not happen anytime soon.
 No further mention of his transfer request is made after this point.

 Fin and Stabler mend their relationship somewhat, however.
 While they are never friendly, they do respect each other, and sympathize with each other over the dual burdens they both face from being police officers and fathers.
 When pedophile Jake Berlin (Tom Noonan) posts a picture of Stabler's daughter on his website, Stabler beats him up, but Fin covers for him and praises him for showing restraint; he later admits to Benson that, had Berlin posted pictures of his child, he would have killed him.
 Years later, when Stabler, who quit SVU in 2011, returns to New York after spending 10 years in Italy, Fin is the first person he calls.